 - Don't use canned scripts.

-I really like how Rick pointed out those things, because so many agents think everything should be canned.
-But it's not just that.
-It’s more how we listen and how we present ourselves that will speak to our trustworthiness and establish rapport and credibility much more than the words we say.
+We particularly love Rick's tip about letting them talk.
+It’s more how we, as agents, listen and how we present ourselves that will speak to our trustworthiness and establish rapport and credibility much more than the words we say.

 Now, let's look at the main objections that many agents are getting from FSBOs and the best way to address them.